Kingdom of Calontir: History

 The Kingdom of Calontir became the tenth kingdom of the Society for Creative Anachronism (SCA) on February 18, 1984 (A.S.
 XVIII), at an event held in the Shire of Mag Mor in Lincoln, Nebraska.

 It was formed from the Middle Kingdom and became the first of the so-called “Sons of the Dragon,” along with Northshield and Ealdormere.
 The kingdom includes most of Missouri, Kansas, Nebraska (except the far west, which belongs to the Outlands), Iowa (excluding the Quad Cities region), and parts of northwest Arkansas.

 Calontir’s early development was influenced by its geographic distance from the Midrealm’s centers of activity.
 Early leaders organized a regional council called the Witan and developed a two-tier award system that recognized local achievement.

 Cultural identity played a significant role in Calontir’s formation.
 Influenced by early medieval, particularly Anglo-Saxon, themes, the kingdom adopted titles such as Fyrd and Hirth for its fighting orders and encouraged collective identity through traditions such as communal singing and the use of the Falcon emblem.

 Calontir’s first King and Queen, Chepe l’Oragere and Arwyn Antaradi, were crowned in 1984.
 The new kingdom soon established its own customs, including open-entry Crown Tournaments and the practice of wearing matching tabards in war to emphasize collective identity.
 Calontir gained a reputation for highly organized unit tactics on the battlefield, first demonstrated at Pennsic and later at other interkingdom wars such as Estrella and Gulf Wars.

 The kingdom’s principal annual event, the War of the Lilies, was founded in the 1980s and has become a major regional war and arts event held each June near Smithville Lake, Missouri.
 It features martial activities, arts and sciences classes, and kingdom traditions such as communal feasts and crafts demonstrations.

 Calontir’s award system evolved into a three-tier structure of Awards of Arms, Grants of Arms, and Peerages, covering service, arts, sciences, and martial skill.
 Over time it expanded to include archery and equestrian arts.
-Calontir was the last SCA kingdom to formally recognize fencing, which it incorporated in the early 2010s under the name “Calontir Steel.”
+Calontir was the last SCA kingdom to formally recognize fencing, which it incorporated in the early 2010s under the name “Calontir Steel /Stile”, with a primary (default) focus on Cut & Thrust due to the rules and requirements adherence to more realistic combat considerations consistent with the early Middle Ages Period.

 The kingdom is also widely recognized for its bardic traditions and group singing, often celebrating historical and local events through original songs.